Kansas City Art Institute

 Philosophy – select one (3-hour) course:

-The Sciences (Science or Social Science) – 3 hours - select one course:
+The Sciences (Science or Social Science) - select one (3-hour) course:

 Select any JCCC course from below: